Peter Buffett: Family

 Peter Buffett was born in Omaha, Nebraska, and is the youngest child of investor Warren Buffett and Susan Thompson Buffett.
 He has two siblings: sister Susie and brother Howard.
 Buffett graduated from Omaha Central High School and attended Stanford University.

 He was married to his first wife, Mary Buffett, for 12 years before they divorced in 1993.
 Mary's twin daughters from a previous relationship, Erica and Nicole, were four years old at the time of their wedding.
 Subsequently, Peter Buffett legally adopted the girls.
 He married Jennifer Buffett in June 1996.

-Philanthropist
+Philanthropy

-He is the co-chairman of the NoVo Foundation; an organization dedicated to catalyzing a transformation in global society, moving from a culture of domination and exploitation to one of equality and partnership.
-Alongside his wife Jennifer, the organization supports the development of capacities in people — individually and collectively — to help create a caring and balanced world.
-They envision a world that operates on the principles of mutual respect, collaboration, and civic participation, thereby reversing the old paradigm predicated on hierarchy, violence, and the subordination of girls and women.
+Buffett and his wife co-chair the NoVo Foundation, an organization that aims to empower and reduce violence against girls and women.

-In a 2013 New York Times op-ed and radio podcast, The Charitable-Industrial Complex, Peter Buffett uses the terms "philanthropic colonialism" and "conscience laundering," and describes his insights into "searching for answers with their right hand to problems that others in the room have created with their left" rather than systemic change.
+In a 2013 New York Times op-ed and radio podcast, The Charitable-Industrial Complex, Peter Buffett used the terms "philanthropic colonialism" and "conscience laundering," and described his insights into "searching for answers with their right hand to problems that others in the room have created with their left" rather than systemic change.